Bruce Lee: Return of the Legend: Reception

-Bruce Lee: Return of the Legend received "generally favorable" reviews, according to review Metacritic.
+Bruce Lee: Return of the Legend received "generally favorable reviews" according to the review aggregation website Metacritic.

-IGN gave it an overall score of 8.4 out of 10, stating that it is "extremely solid, with well designed levels and a decent challenge all the way through."
+IGN said that it is "extremely solid, with well designed levels and a decent challenge all the way through."
 They also stated that the stealth portions "still seem out of place in a side-scroller, but they're not too disjointed in Bruce Lee."
 They concluded it to be the best Bruce Lee video game to date.